 Original album title: Равноденствие

 A turning point in the history of Russian pop music.
-Released by Melodiya Records in vinyl format, "Ravnodenstvie" (transl.
-"Equinox") was the first rock album legally accepted by Soviet authorities.
+Released by Melodiya Records in vinyl format, "Ravnodenstvie" ("Equinox") was the first rock album legally accepted by Soviet authorities.

-Like all Akvarium's albums from 1982 to 1987, it contains some incredible tracks: "Velikiy dvornik" is an evocative, dreamy folk song referred to a spiritual Great Janitor; "Partizany polnoy Luny" is a hymn to freedom slightly reminiscent of British psych-prog singer Kevin Ayers; "Adelaida" is a stunning love ballad with some arcane, gothic folk arrangements.
+Like every album Akvarium released in the Eighties, it contains some incredible tracks: "Velikiy dvornik" is an evocative, dreamy folk song referred to a spiritual Great Janitor; "Partizany polnoy Luny" is a hymn to freedom slightly reminiscent of British psych-prog singer Kevin Ayers; "Adelaida" is a stunning love ballad with some arcane, gothic folk arrangements.

 N.B.
 I've added "Poezd v ogne" at the end of the tracklist.
 It is a gracious ballad in the style of Bob Dylan and one of Grebenshikov's most popular songs.
 It was released in 1988, combined with a video for Russian television.